Out of Lancaster Gate tube station into noisy glare, her text was answered before she had crossed the busy road to the park gates.

 “Your twin?
 How strange.
 I’m a twin myself.
 Who would have thought it?”

 The confider took comfort in the serendipity of meeting a kindred spirit.
 A smile broke through, lighting up an attractive face as words started to spill out into the heat of the day.

 “The thing is, my twin and I lost contact many years ago, when we were about eight.
 I have no idea where she is now or what became of her.
-All I remember is she was called Sarah… beautiful blonde hair, like mine but finer, shinier.
-But she had such a lovely, unique voice.
+Her name was... is...
+Sarah and I remember her beautiful blonde hair, like mine but finer, shinier.
+She had such a lovely, unique voice.
 A singing voice.
 I can still hear it sometimes.
 Then one day she was taken away, I don’t know how or why… our parents were dead you see.”

 Orphans.
 The same as them.
 A few things remained.
 Photographs, one with the twins beside a haulage lorry, the odd piece of jewellry and a battered wedding certificate.

 The confidant put an arm around the confider’s shoulders in an automatic gesture of concern and even tighter unity.
 Leaning in, lips touched a blonde head and an elderly couple passing by at that moment looked on registering disapproval at such a dubious public display of affection (although their ‘tut-tutting’ was quickly drowned out by oncoming joggers gunning them down).

 “And you still think of her, your twin?”

 Sweaty, panting and trainer-thudding jogging receded before a considered response came.